francelabs/datafari/README.txt

 NOTE 1: Java 11 is REQUIRED
 NOTE 2: to crawl files, you need to install an extra jar that we cannot distribute for open source licence conflict rationales (Apachev2 and LGPL).
 Please follow this documentation: https://datafari.atlassian.net/wiki/spaces/DATAFARI/pages/662700036/Add+the+JCIFS-NG+Connector+to+Datafari+-+Community+Edition

-* Major new features compared to v5.5 :
+* Major new features compared to v6.0 :
-New regex transformation connector, for simple declaration of entities extracted based on regular expressions New CSV connector, to index each live of a CSV as a separate line in the index Reduced hardware requirements by removing Apache Zeppelin for the dashboards Atomic updates to remove the need to reindex the full data of a document when only some fields have changed Capacity to ingest and index content hosted on Apache Solr 9.x Graphical admin to boost relevancy based on a field values
+New genAI functionalities:
+*** RAG at search time including vector search for retrieval
+*** Vector collection with automatic chunking at indexing time
+*** Transformation connectors at indexing time
+AI agent (external repo but open source) to prototype local usage of LLMs New UI Framework allowing for easier updates Autosuggestion to directly access to documents from the search dropdown

 * Major components versions
-- Solr 9.5
+- Solr 9.8.1
-- ManifoldCF 2.26
+- ManifoldCF 2.28
-- Tomcat 9.0.81
+- Tomcat 9.0.105
 - Cassandra 4.1.3
 - PostgreSQL 15.4
-- Zookeeper 3.9.1
+- Zookeeper 3.9.2
-- Tika Server 2.9.1
+- Tika Server 2.9.4
-- DatafariUI 1.4
+- DatafariUI-v2 1.0
 - AdminUI 1.0

 The complete list of changes and bugfixes can be found in CHANGES.TXT